Power cable projects require a significant number of analysis studies at various phases of development. These typically include:

 - Storm response and clashing analysis

 To obtain solid results, these studies all rely on accurate cable data, specifically bending, axial and torsional stiffness.
 The most effective way of obtaining these values is to perform testing on the power cable.
 This testing can be complex and costly to perform and worse, such analysis is often required before a cable sample can even be produced, leading to ever more over-conservative assumptions.
 Due to cost and time constraints this has resulted in manufacturers providing values which are merely based on simple analytical formulations and whose basis is not transparent.

 These formulations grossly over-simplify the mechanical behaviour of power cable, introducing technical risk and leading to unnecessary project expenditure and delays.

-AgileTek have developed a methodology which takes into account the local stiffness of all cable components and includes a new approach to their non-linear slip/stick behaviour.
-In this approach slip regions develop which, after a critical curvature is reached, grow from the cable neutral axis, hence some wires on a cross section are in the post-critical slip condition while others are not, dependent on the cable curvature.
-This leads to a transitional region in the moment-curvature relation between the low slip and full slip, residual stiffness regions.
+AgileTek has developed a methodology which takes into account the local stiffness of all cable components and includes a new approach to their non-linear slip/stick behaviour involving adhesive armour wire contact conditions.
+In this approach low-adhesion regions develop which, after a critical curvature is reached, grow from the cable neutral axis, hence some wires on a cross-section are in the post-critical slip condition while others are not, dependent on the cable curvature.
+This leads to a transitional region in the moment-curvature relation between the low slip and full slip residual stiffness regions.

 This provides the user with a realistic non-linear relationship between the bending moment and the curvature rather than simply a linear estimation.